cherryc/naacl-pubs/README.md

 naacl-2013-pubchairs
 ====================

-Place to collect updated documents needed by the NAACL 2013 publication co-chairs.
+Place to collect updated documents needed by the NAACL publications co-chairs.